 This can be a little trickier.
 I prefer to make my own but I know not everyone is capable of that.
 The most authentic pieces will are at the fair.
 If you don’t want to commit to purchasing anything this year, take a few business cards.
 You can contact them next spring to see if they can make something special for you.
 There are also find a lot of distributors online.

 For ladies, I highly recommended you buy a corset over making one.
 It is challenging to make on your own.
 Boots make the outfit.
 If you can get a good pair of boots, it will transform the rest of your outfit.
 They are also the trickiest to buy on a budget.
 My recommendation, check out what Amazon has to offer.
 My husband found some boots and a Medieval Ring Belt Black that worked out great for him.

-However you decide to dress, remember to have some fun.
+However you decide to dress up for the Minnesota Renaissance Festival, remember to have some fun.
 Engage with the performers.
-Remember that not everyone dressed up there is a performer.
+Not everyone dressed up there is a performer.
 And bring a lot of single dollar bills because a lot of them work for tips.